Las 24 horas de las Malvinas

+Lidia Satragno (Pinki) and Cacho Fontana during the "Las 24 horas de Malvinas" live show.

 Las 24 horas de las Malvinas ("The 24 Hours of the Malvinas/Falklands") was a 24-hour television program broadcast in 1982 to raise funds for the Argentine armed forces who went to fight in the Falklands War.

 The program attracted scrutiny over how the money raised was handled; although the destination of the money raised could not be clearly established, it is generally believed from the statements of people involved that either the whole sum or a large part of it never reached its destination.

 Overview

 The program was hosted for a continuous 24-hour period by presenters Lidia Elsa Satragno, better known as "Pinky," and Jorge "Cacho" Fontana.
 The program, produced by Argentina Televisora Color (ATC), exalted the patriotic spirit of the audience, and brought together dozens of actors who donated personal belongings, and donations from viewers were received that were used to raise funds for the men who had gone to fight in the Falkland Islands.

 Among the figures who participated in the broadcast were Arturo Puig, Andrea del Boca, Susana Giménez, Diego Maradona, Daniel Passarella, Mariano Mores, Mirtha Legrand, Libertad Lamarque, Norma Aleandro, Haydée Padilla, Jorge Porcel, Santiago Gómez Cou, Pierina Dealessi and Ricardo Darín, among others.

 As detailed in her work by Mirta Varela, researcher at the National Scientific and Technical Research Council (CONICET):

 Toda la puesta en escena pertenece al armado de un gran espectáculo que da cuenta de la especificidad de la televisión como aparato para la producción de hechos, productora de realidad, que permite la construcción de un programa excepcional para los tiempos excepcionales que corren.
 Un programa que interrumpe la grilla televisiva para transmitir en vivo 24 horas seguidas.
 El formato se asemeja a los programas ómnibus caracterizados por su larga duración, que protagonizaban la pantalla de los fines de semana durante las décadas del '60 y '70.

 [The entire staging is part of a grand spectacle that captures the specific nature of television as a device for producing events, a producer of reality, allowing for the construction of an exceptional program for these exceptional times.
 A program that interrupts the television schedule to broadcast live 24 hours a day.
 The format resembles the long-running omnibus programs that dominated weekend television during the 1960s and 1970s.]